Load Several/Multiple EPR Data/Spectra Files Simultaneously

 Source:R/readEPR_Exp_Specs_multif.R

-readEPR_Exp_Specs_multif.RdLoading the EPR spectra from several/multiple text files (including the instrumental
+readEPR_Exp_Specs_multif.RdLoading the EPR spectra from several/multiple files (including the instrumental

 parameters in .DSC/.dsc or .par format) at once.
 Finally, the data are transformed